arthenica/ffmpeg-kit/README.md

 See [Android](android) to learn more about `FFmpegKit` for `Android`.

+###ANYTHING UNDER IS USELESS FOR PYTHON, Use the one by Arthentica for better support.

 ### 3. iOS, macOS, tvOS

 See [Apple](apple) to use `FFmpegKit` on `Apple` platforms (`iOS`, `macOS`, `tvOS`).